 Madison County Public Library’s History

 In August 2019, the newly renovated Richmond location opened its doors.
-The almost 20,000 square foot, three story addition to the existing building features community meeting spaces, staff offices, a Friend’s Book Sale room, Digital Lab and Makerspace, quiet study rooms, a sun room, teen space, Kentucky Room, expanded service points and stack spaces.
+The almost 20,000 square foot, three story addition to the existing building features two large community rooms, three meeting rooms, a Friend’s Book Sale room, Digital Lab and Makerspace, quiet study rooms, Madison County Room, and a reading area with a fireplace.

 In striving for public service excellence, the Madison County Public Library is a welcoming community center whose employees, resources, programs and services provide for the needs of our diverse community.